|

 Program Notes

 A Copland Portrait is a collage of passages from works of Aaron Copland, created in 1985 to honor the eminent Brooklyn-born composer's 85th birthday.
-This adaptation will enable concert band performers and their audiences to enjoy a varied sampling from the most popular music of one of America's most esteemed composers.
+This adaptation enables concert band performers and their audiences to enjoy a varied sampling from the most popular music of one of America's most esteemed composers.

 The work begins with a statement of Fanfare for the Common Man, a work for brass and percussion composed in 1942 to honor the role of the common man during World War II.
 Copland later used an altered version of this music as the introduction to the finale of his Third Symphony.
 Elements of both versions are found in this setting.